-2024 Subdistrict No.1 Temporary Fallow Contracts
+2023 Subdistrict No.1 Fallow Enrollment

+2023

-2024 Acres: 360.46
+Acres: 1,114.55

-Approximately ±4,651 acres of lands within the Subdistrict took advantage of Prevented Planting Insurance programs during 2023.
+Approximately ±10,120 acres of lands within the Subdistrict took advantage of Prevented Planting Insurance programs during 2022.
 Prevented Planting is a type of federal crop insurance program funded through the United States Department of Agriculture (USDA).
 Producers must pay insurance premiums in order to participate in the program.
 Prevented planting occurs when extreme weather conditions occurring during a growing season prevent expected plantings by a specified date as detailed in the specific policy.
-The USDA determines final planting dates and late planting periods each year (which vary by crop and by area) for the insured to be eligible to collect on a prevented planting policy.
+The USDA determines final planting dates and late planting periods each year (which vary by crop and by area) for the insured to be eligible to collect on a prevented planting.
 This program has been offered in the San Luis Valley in response to extreme weather conditions such as extended severe drought.
-It is unknown if this program will be available at the same level for 2024.
+It is unknown if this program will be available at the same level for 2023.